TRURO Cornwall TR3 6LQ

 The Cornish heritage of storytelling and song comes to life in these sea shanties, with live performances from over 50 groups from Cornwall, France and the UK!

-If you’d like to see all of the boats in action, why not enjoy luxury Falmouth holidays for some seaside fun!?
+If you’d like to see all of the boats in action, why not enjoy a luxury family holiday in Falmouth for some seaside fun!?

 Image Credit: Tim Green